Meatal stenosis: In the newborn

 According to Frisch & Simonsen (2016), "the foreskin is protective against urinary stricture disease" (meatal stenosis).
 Frisch & Simonsen (2016) call for a "thorough reassessment of the burden of urethral troubles and other adverse outcomes after non-therapeutic circumcision of boys."

 After hypospadias repair

 Meir & Livne (2004) suggest that use of a broad spectrum antibiotic after hypospadias repair will "probably reduce meatal stenosis [rates]", while Jayanthi (2003) recommends the use of a modified Snodgrass hypospadias repair.

 Treatment

 In females, meatal stenosis can usually be treated in the physician's office using local anesthesia to numb the area and dilating (widening) the urethral opening with special instruments.

 In males, it is treated by a second surgical procedure called meatotomy in which the meatus is crushed with a straight mosquito hemostat and then divided with fine-tipped scissors.
-Recently, home-dilatation has been shown to be a successful treatment for most boys.

 Prognosis

 Most people can expect normal urination after treatment.

 Incidence

 Numerous studies over a long period of time clearly indicate that male circumcision contributes to the development of urethral stricture.
 Among circumcised males, reported incidence of meatal stricture varies.
 Griffiths et al. (1985) reported an incidence of 2.8 percent.
 Sörensen & Sörensen (1988) reported 0 percent.
 Cathcart et al. (2006) reported an incidence of 0.55 percent.
 Yegane et al. (2006) reported an incidence of 0.9 percent.
 Van Howe (2006) reported an incidence of 7.29 percent.
 In Van Howe's study, all cases of meatal stenosis were among circumcised boys.
 Simforoosh et al. (2010) reported an incidence of 0.55 percent.
 According to Emedicine (2016), the incidence of meatal stenosis runs from 9 to 20 percent.
 Frisch & Simonsen (2016) placed the incidence at 5 to 20 percent of circumcised boys.